tehhi42/jetthoughts.github.io/_posts/2010-12-22-allow-multiple-access-control-requests-for-rails.markdown

 {% endhighlight %}

-You can look to sources of the sample Sinatra application in [GitHub](https://github.com/miry/cross-domain-sharing).
+You can look into sources of the sample Sinatra application in [GitHub](https://github.com/miry/cross-domain-sharing).
 Demo live in
 [Heroku](http://cross-domain-ajax-request.herokuapp.com/index.html).
 Or use [these smaples](https://gist.github.com/miry/5447203).